varrunshah/Tractor-sales-forecasting-using-ARIMA-model-and-other-forecasting-methods/README.md

 The libraris used in this project are as follows--
 - ggplot2
 - tseries
-- .libPath() - all the required packages and functions are defined and istalled in this folder.
+- .libPath() - all the required packages and functions are defined and installed in this folder.

 Now, let us take a look at the execution of the project.
 We decided to forecast the sales of the tractors for the next three years.